etdickey/BPv7Java/README.md

    ```
    make mininet
    ```
 5. Start the ONOS command-line interface (CLI) from the third terminal.
-The password is "rocks":
+The password is `rocks`:
    ```
    make cli
    ```